 - Tell me about a situation when you disagreed with your boss

 - How do you handle ambiguity?

 Now that you’ve seen the interview process and what questions to expect, let's focus on preparation.
 Here are the five most important things you can do to get an offer as a Lyft product manager.

 3.1 Research the product / organization

-Here are some resources to help you get started with this:
+Here are some more resources to help you dive a bit deeper:

 - Lyft’s mission statement and values (by Lyft)